 Novocure™ is committed to supporting Optune patients and their caregivers every step of the way. nCompass™ offers complete support from the time your doctor prescribes Optune, including:

 Learn more about patient and caregiver support here.

 Continuous treatment with Optune can be received almost anywhere.
-You may be able to use Optune while you go about your daily routine at work, for some travel, and at social functions like family get-togethers.
-No matter where you are, it’s important that you keep the device and arrays from getting wet.
+If your doctor says it's okay, you can use Optune while you go about your daily routine at work, while traveling, and at social functions.

 In order for Optune to work properly, you will need to keep your head shaved while using the device.
 However, loose-knit wigs, hats, and head coverings can all be worn over the arrays.